AndrosDe/ploerr/README.md

     Last-minute additions were:
     - the private policy page, which is a wireframe copy of the Imprint Page
     - a custom 404-Error-Page with just standard wireframe from the base with centered text in the content block

+    Updates:
+    - the ProductMangement page, description page, container page are wireframe copies of the Products Page
+    - add_description page, add_container page are wireframe copies of the Add Product Page
-    - the confirm deletion page, which is a wireframe copy of the Product Detail Page.
+    - edit_description page, edit_container page are wireframe copies of the Edit Product Page
+    - the conifrm_delete_product was delted, but the wireframe ( a copy of Product_Details ) was used to create conifrm_delete_description and conifrm_delete_container
+    - the add_product_review and edit_product_review pages are wireframe copies Product_Details

   <br><br>
   - ### Design
     [Bootstrap5  CSS](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used for styling and customized for the front-end development.